awnumar/agekd/README.md

 See the upstream `age` [documentation](https://pkg.go.dev/filippo.io/age) for further guidance on working with `age` identities and recipients.

-### **This package is currently pre-v1 and is therefore subject to breaking changes.**

 ## When would you use this?

 - You already have key material and want to use it for age operations.
-- Your execution environment has the capability to generate cryptographically secure keys, but it prevents your program from persisting custom keys (such as a Kubernetes pod using Hashicorp Vault).
+- Your execution environment has the capability to generate cryptographically secure keys, but it prevents your program from persisting custom keys.
 - You want to programmatically derive age identities from passwords.

 ## Installation